Vancouver-KDD/book-study/07-designing-data-Intensive-applications/04-encoding-and-evolution/davemin/04-encoding-and-evolution.md

   repeated string interests = 3;
 }
 ```
-- What does data encoded with this schema look like?
-Confusingly, Thrift has two different binary encoding formats,iii called BinaryProtocol and CompactProtocol, respectively.

-> **BinaryProtocol**
+- **Thrift** : two different binary encoding formats 'BinaryProtocol' & 'CompactProtocol'

+> **(1) Thrift - BinaryProtocol**

 ![f4-2.jpg](image/f4-2.jpg "f4-2.jpg")

+- [Similarity]
-- Similarly to Figure 4-1, each field has a type annotation (to indicate whether it is a string, integer, list, etc.) and, where required, a length indication (length of a string, number of items in a list).
-The strings that appear in the data (“Martin”, “daydreaming”, “hacking”) are also encoded as ASCII (or rather, UTF-8), similar to before.
+   - a type annotation (to indicate whether it is a string, integer, list, etc.)
+   - a length indication (length of a string, number of items in a list).
+   - Strings encoded as ASCII (or rather, UTF-8)
+- [Difference]
    - No field names (userName, favoriteNumber, interests).
-Instead, field tags, which are numbers (1, 2, and 3) with the schema definition
+   - Instead, field tags(schema definition)- numbers (1, 2, and 3)

+- ==> 59 byte

-> **Thrift CompactProtocol**
+> **(2) Thrift - CompactProtocol**

 ![](image/f4-3.jpg "f4-3.jpg")

-- only 34 bytes
+- ==> only 34 bytes
-- by packing the field type and tag number into a single byte
+- by packing the *'field type'* and *'tag number'* into a single byte
 - by using variable-length integers
-- Rather than using a full eight bytes for the number 1337, it is encoded in two bytes, with the top bit of each byte used to indicate whether there are still more bytes to come.
+- Number 1337 => encoded in two bytes (the top bit indicator -> still more bytes to come? )
-- This means numbers between –64 and 63 are encoded in one byte, numbers between –8192 and 8191 are encoded in two bytes, etc. Bigger numbers use more bytes.
+- That is, '–64 ~ 63' --encoded--> 1 byte and '–8192 ~ 8191' --encoded--> 2 byte

 >**Protocol Buffers (which has only one binary encoding format)**

 ![](image/f4-4.jpg)

-- each field was marked either required or optional, but this makes no difference to how the field is encoded (nothing in the binary data indicates whether a field was required).
-- The difference is simply that required enables a runtime check that fails if the field is not set, which can be useful for catching bugs.
+- ==> only 33 bytes
+- bit packing slightly differently, but is otherwise very similar to Thrift’s CompactProtocol.

 #### Field tags and schema evolution
-- We said previously that schemas inevitably need to change over time.
-We call this schema evolution.
-How do Thrift and Protocol Buffers handle schema changes while keeping backward and forward compatibility?
+- Schema Evolution : Schemas inevitably need to change over time
+- How do Thrift and Protocol Buffers handle schema changes while keeping backward and forward compatibility?

+> First, Field’s tags are important!!
-- You can change the name of a field in the schema, since the encoded data never refers to field names,
+- You can change a field's name in the schema, since the encoded data never refers to field names,
-- but you cannot change a field’s tag, since that would make all existing encoded data invalid.
+- But, you can**not** change a field’s tag in the schema, since that would make all existing encoded data invalid.

+> Forward compatibility: (old code can read records that were written by new code)
+- You can add new fields to the schema with new tag numbers
+   - Old code can skip it using the datatype annotation

+> Backward compatibility: (new code can read records that were written by old code)
+- New code can always read old data
+- If you add a new field
+   - New code can not read data written by old code
+   - So, the added fields must be optional or have a default value.

+#### ==> This way, we can maintain the compatibility.
+(Removing a field is just like adding a field)

 #### Datatypes and schema evolution

 ### Apache Avro